Merci-chao/userChrome.js/README.md

 | Name (w/ prefix) | Description |
 | ------------- | ------------- |
 | `animationDuration` | Duration of animations in milliseconds (valid range: `0` - `1000`).
 Note: Lengthy animations could strain system performance. |
-| `autoCollapse` | **🧪 EXPERIMENTAL 🚨**<br>Tabs will collapse to a single row when the cursor is not hovering.
+| `autoCollapse` | **🚨 EXPERIMENTAL 🧪**<br>Tabs will collapse to a single row when the cursor is not hovering.
 Enabling this feature will forcibly disable `tabsUnderControlButtons`, and pinned tabs are no longer fixed in position.
 On Firefox 115, setting `layout.css.has-selector.enabled` as `true` is required.
 | `autoCollapseDelayCollapsing` | Delay before collapsing the tabs when the cursor moves away (in milliseconds). |
 | `autoCollapseDelayExpanding` | Delay before expanding the tabs when the cursor hovers over them (in milliseconds). |
 | `checkUpdate` | Check for a new version of this script when Firefox starts up or opens new windows.
 Set it to `2` or larger to enable or `0` to disable.
 The value will be updated with the last checking time.
 Please do not set it to `1` as it will be treated as first installed.<br><b>💡 Enabling it is strongly recommended, as outdated scripts are unlikely to function properly on newer versions of Firefox.</b> |